CreadDiscans/ServiceDesigner/TUTORIAL.md

 >>> * _Variable_'s value has to be variable's name including of _state_.
 >>> * You can call and use variable or props from your project by extending this design component.
 >>> * Maybe there will be a blank in **_ServiceDesigner_**, in this case.
->>> * So please be careful when working with UI by using other variables except state.
+>>> * So please be careful when working with UI design by using other variables except state.
 > * _Value_ is different per _Type_ of property.

 ## Other Functions of Editor